ericbannon/ecr-terraform-mirror/README.md

 * GROUP_NAME — e.g., bannon.dev
 * SRC_REGISTRY — cgr.dev (default if omitted)
 * DST_PREFIX — optional; if set to bannon.dev, the ECR path becomes bannon.dev/<repo>.
-- Leave empty to mirror exactly.
+(Leave empty to mirror exactly).
 * CGR_USERNAME — your pull token ID (looks like orgId/tokenId)
 * CGR_PASSWORD — the pull token JWT (pass this into the terraform apply command.
 Do not hard code it)